 Directors' fees are reviewed annually and are set by the Board to attract individuals with the appropriate range of skills and experience.
 In determining the level of fees their duties and responsibilities are considered, together with the level of time commitment required in preparing for and attending meetings.
-The aggregate remuneration which may be be paid to all Directors shall not exceed £150,000 per annum.
+The aggregate remuneration which may be paid to all Directors shall not exceed £150,000 per annum.
 The remit of the remuneration committee is to discuss fees payable to advisers (other than the Company's auditor), the terms of appointment and remuneration of the Directors and make recommendations accordingly to the Board.
-The Board, on the recommendation of the remuneration committee, agreed to increase annual fees during the year under review, with effect from 1 May 2022, in line with the Consumer Prices Index including owner occupiers' housing costs ("CPIH") as the Directors felt this indicator represented a more comprehensive measure of inflation.
-A small additional increase was paid to the Chairman and Audit Committee Chair to reflect the increased work required by the role within the year.
+The Board, on the recommendation of the remuneration committee, agreed to increase annual fees during the year under review, with effect from 1 May 2023, in line with the Consumer Prices Index including owner occupiers' housing costs ("CPIH") as the Directors felt this indicator represented a more comprehensive measure of inflation.